 Pro-rata Refund Policy for Students Enrolling for the First Time and Receiving Title IV Funds:

 This pro-rata refund policy applies only to students attending Chapman University Fowler School of Law for the first time who are Title IV recipients.
 Chapman University shall refund Title IV recipients who are first time enrollees according to the following guidelines:

-- Withdrawal before the end of the second week of classes 100%
+- 50% to those who drop in the second week of classes

-- Withdrawal after the second week of classes and up to 60%
+- No refund after the third week of classes

 Completion of the term is based proportionately on the number of weeks remaining at the time the student withdraws from school or ceases to be enrolled.

 Please refer to the refund schedule posted with the Tuition and Fees information.

 Ph.: (714) 628-2522